tjohnston-softdev/fox-controller-app-tests/information/running.md

 # Running

 First, navigate to where the `fox-controller-app` and `fox-controller-app-tests` folders are located.
 These two projects should be sitting in the same 'root' folder.
 Remembering where this root folder is located is helpful because it corresponds to where the Controller project is along with any derived items.

 ---

-At the moment, the test script assumes you are using a blank installation.
-Because of this, it is a good idea to delete the folders created by the Controller before doing any major testing.
+The test script assumes you are using a blank installation.
+Therefore, it is a good idea to delete the folders created by the Controller before doing any major testing.

 These folders will be sitting alongside 'fox-controller-app' and 'fox-controller-app-tests' in your project root folder.
 The folders you should delete are: